wp-plugins/wordprezi/wordprezi/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin related with [WordPrezi](http://wordprezi.appspot.com) for Wordpress.com? =
+= Is this plugin related with WordPrezi (http://wordprezi.appspot.com) for Wordpress.com? =

 YES!
 This is the alternative option for self-hosted Wordpress blog users.

-= Is this plugin can be incorporated by Wordpress.com some day? =
+= Can this plugin be incorporated by Wordpress.com some day? =

 Hard to tell, but I really hope so.
 It would be great if Wordpress.com team could do that.